 The reason for your refund is noted in the description of your check, as well as, a reference to your court case in the invoice number column.

 We suggest that you first seek legal advice from an Attorney.
 The Clerk’s office has eviction forms available if you wish to file and eviction case as a pro-se litigant.
-You may review the forms we have available in the Small Claims section of the Forms Page.
+You may review the forms we have available located on the forms for download page.
 Please note: The forms available are only for non-payment of rent.
 The forms are also available at the Clerk’s office at our Cashiering Department for purchase.
-For packet purchase price please see Small Claims fee schedule.
+For packet purchase price please see our County Civil fee section.

 The filing fee varies between an eviction for possession only or an eviction and damages.
-Please see our Small Claims fee schedule.
+Please see our County Civil fee section.

 The Clerk’s office does not have the authority to change a court date.
 If you are represented by an attorney, including the Public Defender, please contact them with your request.
 If you are not represented by an attorney, you may put your request in writing, addressed to the Judge.
 Include your full name, mailing address, and case number.
 File the original written request with this office.